What Are Sanctions and What Financial Institutions Need to Do?

 Sanctions are imposed by international organisations (United Nations, Interpol), a group of nations (the European Union) and individual countries (the US, the UK, Canada, etc).
 These organisations and governments create sanctions regimes and publish sanction lists.

-A number of targeted sanctions lists are maintained by governments and financial agencies across the world.
+Governments and financial agencies across the world maintain a number of targeted sanctions lists.
 Sanctions lists are often made accessible online so that firms may search and reference them before engaging in commerce with a foreign individual or company.
 The major sanction lists are listed below.

 • The United Nations Security Council (UNSC) Consolidated Sanctions List